Junior's Farm: Recording

+McCartney and his band recorded "Junior's Farm" along with its B-side "Sally G" between July 16 and 18, 1974 during a short stay in Tennessee, in a period particularly relaxed for him and no concert tours scheduled in that year.

-The song was engineered by Ernie Winfrey at Soundshop Studios in Nashville, Tennessee in 1974.
+The song was engineered by Ernie Winfrey at Soundshop Studios in Nashville, owned by Buddy Killen.
 While recording in Nashville, the band stayed at the Lebanon, Tennessee farm of Curly Putman Jr., which accounts for the song's title.
 Jimmy McCulloch played the guitar solo as his Wings debut.
+He is mentioned in a line in the song ("Take me down Jimmy").